-- Notes: 1.
-Bits can be read from or written to using READ STATUS REGISTER or WRITE STATUS REG-ISTER commands, respectively. - 2.
-The status register write enable/disable bit, combined with the W#/VPP signal as described in the Signal Descriptions, provides hardware data protection for the device as follows: When the enable/disable bit is set to 1, and the W#/VPP signal is driven LOW, the status register nonvolatile bits become read-only and the WRITE STATUS REGISTER operation will not execute.
-The only way to exit this hardware-protected mode is to drive W#/V{PP} HIGH. - 3.
+- 1. Bits can be read from or written to using READ STATUS REGISTER or WRITE STATUS REGISTER commands, respectively. - 2.
+Volatile bits are cleared to 0 by a power cycle or reset. - 3.
+The status register write enable/disable bit, combined with the W#/V{PP} signal as described in the Signal Descriptions, provides hardware data protection for the device as follows: When the enable/disable bit is set to 1, and the W#/V{PP} signal is driven LOW, the status register nonvolatile bits become read-only and the WRITE STATUS REGISTER operation will not execute.
+The only way to exit this hardware-protected mode is to drive W#/V{PP} HIGH. - 4.
 See Protected Area Sizes tables in Device Protection.
-The BULK ERASE command is executed only if all bits are 0. - 4.
-Volatile bits are cleared to 0 by a power cycle or reset.
+The BULK ERASE command is executed only if all bits are 0.